uelsaigh/n8n_sms_bot/README.md

 4. **Verification:** The AI provides a summary to the user and asks for a "Confirmation."
 5. **Closure:** Upon confirmation, the system triggers a final CRM update and an instant Lead Alert email with a "Click-to-Call" button.

+## 🚀 Key Technical Features
+* **Atomic Logging:** Every message (Human and AI) is logged to Postgres with a unique Session ID.
+* **Custom Prompt Engineering:** System prompts include strict constraints on SMS character limits and professional tone.
+* **Error Handling:** Implemented "Always Output Data" settings to ensure the workflow doesn't break on new leads with zero history.
 ---
 *Developed by Usama Elsaigh - Specialist in AI Automation & Systems Architecture.*